XtendedGreg/cloud-init-image-installer-for-proxmox/README.md

                         Specifying a VMID is required

           Drive Size: Either absolute size (32G) or relative size (+32G).
-                        '+32G' default if omitted.
+                        '+32G' default if omitted or blank ('').

              Network: Network to attach to VM.
-                        'vmbr0' default if omitted.
+                        'vmbr0' default if omitted or blank ('').

              Storage: Storage name for VM, imported image, and cloudinit YAML file snippet.
-                        'local-btrfs' default if omitted.
+                        'local-btrfs' default if omitted or blank ('').

             Username: The username to use for the VM login.
-                        OS name will be used by default if omitted.
+                        OS name will be used by default if omitted or blank ('').

         SSH Key File: Path to a file containing the SSH public key to load to the VM.
                         '.ssh/authorized_keys' will be attempted by default if omitted.